rajexcited/personal-finance-ui/test-cases/expense/purchase/add-edit-purchase-tc4.md

    - use and throw
    - cold drinks
    - water
-6. space in tag value is converted to dash format.
+6. The space in tag value is converted to dash format.
-7. there are no tag person list. user tries to add on the fly. user can't select or add. but shows what user typed in field.
+7. There are no tag person list. user tries to add on the fly. user can't select or add. but shows what user typed in field.
-8. user tries to fill bill name with `store "special"` and gets error message
+8. User tries to fill bill name with `store "special"` and gets error message
-9. user tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
+9. User tries to upload unsupported file. for example `fake.txt` file. system gives error message `fake.txt is not supported.
 Hence, the system cannot accept.`
-10. user expands `break into purchase items` and tries to add items
+10. User expands `break into purchase items` and tries to add items
     - first attempt: only chooses purchase type and click add button. system gives error for `item name` is `please fill out this field`
     - user enters value `i` and gets error message `Please lengthen this text to 2 characters or more (you are currently using 1 character).`
     - user enters value `item1` and get error message for amount field `please fill out this field`
-11. user clicks on `cancel` button.
+11. User clicks on `cancel` button.

 ## Expected Outcome:

-verify all UI validation errors on fields
+- Verify all UI validation errors on fields
+- When user clicks on cancel button, user is navigated to `view expenses` page.

 ## Impact Area:

 ### frontend

-- add purchase form
+- Add Purchase page
+- Edit Purchase page
+- navigation component
+- expenses module
-- update purchase form
+- purchase component

 ### backend api